Agriculture investment

 Perennial permanent crops

-Perennial permanent crops are higher-value niche crops that grow on a tree or vine and vary in pricing by location—and where best management practices can enhance value.
+Perennial permanent crops are higher-value niche crops that grow on a tree or vine and vary in pricing by location—and can benefit from best management practices to enhance value.
 They may include tree nuts, cranberries, apples, citrus, or blueberries.

 Farmland plus agriculture assets